 Order Types

-VALR offers a few ways to execute trades on our exchange.
+VALR offers a multiple ways to execute trades on our exchange.
 Options include:

 - Simple Buy/Sell